Ashok0/EnderalVREssentials-Nightly/README.md

 [**Flinching for VR Magic can trigger flinching**](https://www.nexusmods.com/skyrimspecialedition/mods/42550?tab=files): A little mod that allows NPCs to flinch when hit by your right fist or melee weapons in either hand.
 Flinching animations do not work if you have ranged weapons such as a bow equipped.

 [**VRIK**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=posts): VRIK will display the player character's body in SkyrimVR and animate it to match your movements.
 Weapons can be kept, drawn, and sheathed in up to 14 visible holsters on your body.
-Be sure to untick the "Visible" setting for the Left Shoulder Holster in the VRIK MCM.
-This prevents your bow from clipping into the edge of your FOV when crouching in real life.
+Spells can be cast by simply opening your hands when using Index controllers or Touch controllers with grips (Kiwi grips recommended).

 [**VRIK Rift-Index-WMR Controller Bindings**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=files): These control bindings are an optional add-on for VRIK to make it easier to use holsters.
 These bindings are disabled by default but MUST be enabled if you are using Index controllers.